hbqdev/lan_backup/README.md

 - 🛡️ Automatic fallback to safer strategies if preferred strategy fails
 - 🔐 Support for backing up root-owned files with sudo
 - 🧪 Automatic testing of sudo access before backup
-- 🔄 Graceful degradation if sudo access is unavailable
+- 🔄 Graceful degradation if sudo access is unavailable (skips paths instead of failing)

 ## 🚀 Setup